-The main requirements with regard to the control system test are shown in Table 4.
+The main requirements with regard to the control system test are shown in Table 5.

-Table 4: Summary of the main content of the control system test FCR aFRR mFRR Checking of the correct integration into the control system of the TSO • transmission of the measureme nt values required as real-time · · · · · · · · · · · · · · · · · · · data (see Section 5.1) Unproblematic receipt and implementation of setpoint requirements and activations Simulation of the failure of the data connection between the TSO and the BSP for checking of the redund Reliable integration into the Functioning integration into control network of the TSO the MOLS Simulation of the failure/disru otion of a TU/RPU/RPG in orde r to check the robustness and quality; checking of the smooth functioning of the backup by another TU/RPU/RPG of the p - control system test should be r the BSP and the TSO.
-A duration on of one to two hours can be assumed for the test providing Test providing under realistic Test providing under realistic Test providing under realistic conditions on the basis of conditions on the basis of a non-standardised setpoint to conditions on the basis of an actual frequency deviations; activation via MOLS in • evaluation with regard to the be specified by the TSO with quarter-hour interv product requirements for a time resolution between 1 evaluation with regard to the FCR and 4 seconds; product requirements for Quickly changing activations mFRR with different setpoint and direction changes Evaluation with regard to the product requirements for aFRR.
-The providing behaviour is oriented around the tolerance/acceptance channels of the currently The BSD must itself ensure th valid billing logic. at its balancing group is approp riately managed for the period
+Table 5: Summary of the main content of the control system test

+FCR aFRR mFRR Checking of the correct integration into the control system of the TSO • Correct recording and transmission of the measurement values required as real-time data (see Section 5.1) Unproblematic receipt Unproblematic receipt and implementation of setpoint requirements and activations Simulation of the failu • Simulation of the failure of the data connection between the TSO and the BSP for checking of the redund Jancy Reliable integration into the Functioning integration into control network of the TSO the MOLS Simulation of the failure/disruption of a TU/RPU/RPG in order to check the robustness and the stability of the providing quality; checking of the smooth functioning of the backup by another TU/RPU/RPG of the pool

+FCR aFRR mFRR

+The power to be utilised in the control system test should be representative for the pool an

+will be agreed upon between the BSP and the TSO.
+A duration of one to two hours can be

+assumed for the test providing.

+Test providing under realistic Test providing under realistic Test providing under realistic

+conditions on the basis of conditions on the basis of a conditions on the basis of an

+actual frequency deviations; non-standardised setpoint to activation via MOLS in

+evaluation with regard to the be specified by the TSO with quarter-hour intervals;

+product requirements for a time resolution between 1 evaluation with regard to the

+FCR and 4 seconds; product requirements for

+Quickly changing activations mFRR

+with different setpoint and

+direction changes

+Evaluation with regard to the

+product requirements for

+aFRR.
+The providing

+behaviour is oriented around

+the tolerance/acceptance

+channels of the currently

+valid billing logic.

-The BSP must itself ensure that its balancing group is appropriately managed for the period of the test.
+The BSP must itself ensure that its balancing group is appropriately managed for the period

+of the test. of the test.